 #54.
 Many countries are supposed to collaborate extensively to extradite and prosecute cyber criminals in 2022.

 #55.
 Ransomware is going to be the most popular trick used in software to carry out attacks against supply chain and third-party data violations.

 #56.
 Remote employees are the major targets of cyber attacks.

 #57.
 60 percent of entrepreneurs, firms, and investors will treat cybersecurity risk as the key factor in assessing new business prospects by 2025.

 #58.
 30 percent of firms will opt for zero trust network access (ZTNA) models by 2024.

 #59.
 Netwalker is a ransomware strain that has been designed by a cybercrime group called Circus Spider.

-This strain of ransomware helps hackers to let out access to malware code in exchange for a fraction of the funds.
+This strain of ransomware helps hackers gain access to malware code in exchange for a fraction of the funds.